 Kutztown University conducted a campus-wide HVAC IAQ study Sept.
 28, 2020, prepared by Entech Engineering, Inc. The primary finding of this report was that the Kutztown University Facilities Management "COVID Related HVAC Operations Plan" meets or exceeds compliance with currently available federal, state and local requirements related to SARS-CoV-2 (COVID) for building occupancy.

-KU Facilities Management will take the following actions per the current guidance to reduce the risk of airborne transmission of COVID-19:
+KU Facilities Management has taken the following actions to reduce the risk of airborne transmission of COVID-19:

-- All HVAC systems will be operated maintaining the use of occupied/unoccupied programming features.
-However, the run times for the occupied cycle will be adjusted so that systems remain in operation for 2 hours after normally scheduled occupancy ends.
-This will provide a post-occupancy ventilation purge of buildings.
+- All HVAC systems operate maintaining the use of occupied/unoccupied programming features.
+To improve ventilation, run times for the occupied cycle have been adjusted so that systems remain in operation for two hours before scheduled occupancy begins and two hours after scheduled occupancy ends.
+This provides a pre- and post-occupancy ventilation purge of buildings.

 - Where possible, during occupied cycles, minimum outside air ventilation rates will be increased to allow the introduction of the maximum amount of outside air without compromising building temperature and humidity conditions.

-- Where feasible, filtration efficiency will be increased to MERV 13 or best possible without compromising system design parameters or disrupting design air flows.
+- Where feasible, filtration efficiency has been increased to MERV 13, or best possible, without compromising system design parameters or disrupting design air flows.